 [Your name]

-This cold email shows your prospect, in real numbers, how well your product and service works.
+This cold email shows your prospect, in real numbers, how well your product or service works.
 The data points might highlight the revenue you’ve added to a customer’s business or their increased customer count, for example.

 This email is all about driving the message home that your product gets the job done: